All My Sons (film): Box Office

 The film made a relatively small loss for Universal.

 Critical response

 In his film review, critic Bosley Crowther contrasted Arthur Miller's play to the screenplay.
 While stating that the screenplay was more restrained, he praised the acting.
 He wrote, "In the role of this rugged individualist, Mr. Robinson does a superior job of showing the shades of personality in a little tough guy who has a softer side.
 Arrogant, ruthless, and dynamic in those moments when his 'business' is at stake, he is also tender and considerate in the presence of those he loves ...
 As the right-thinking son of this corrupt man, Burt Lancaster is surprisingly good and, although he appears a bit dim-witted at times, that is not implausible.
 Louisa Horton is natural as his sweetheart and Mady Christians plays the mother intensely.
 Irving Reis' direction is slightly stilted in some scenes but generally matches the tempo of a fluid script".
+Critic and writer James Agee writing in The Nation in 1948 characterized it as "A feast for the self-righteous; Ibsen for beginners; for the morally curious a sad bore.
+By the standards of the Screen Writers' Guild this sort of thing is the white hope of Hollywood.
+Entirely well-intended and sincerely acted; but not an interesting play, and certainly not a movie."

+Pauline Kael wrote: "Arthur Miller conceived this idea-ridden melodrama ...
+Surprisingly, it does work up some energy, but by then you have to be a little saintly to care."
+Leonard Maltin gave it three of four stars: "Post-WW2 drama is well acted, but verbose and preachy."
+Leslie Halliwell gave it one of four stars: "Heady family melodrama from a taut and topical stage play.
+The film is well-meaning but artificial and unconvincing."